open-gitops/project/GOVERNANCE.md

 ### Oversight Committee

-This committee is responsible for the overall project, and anything not easily managed by the Maintainers of each git repository.
+The OpenGitOps oversight committee is responsible for the overall project, and anything not easily managed by the Maintainers of each git repository.
 Including:

 - Overseeing the project health and growth
 - Maintaining the brand, mission, vision, values, and scope of the overall project